tanoManzo/notes/Dina's notes.md

 	2. trace the outcome (e.g., mortility rate)
 	3. AMA

-3. Intubation (LJ leo and Gaetano-Dina)
+3. use intubation for BIAS detection (LJ leo and Gaetano-Dina) / NO
 	1.

 5. Possible JAMIA (proposed to AIMIA, Gaetano-Dina)
 	1. dataset